 There are many animal refuges in and around the Amazon rainforest dedicated to helping the vast amount of wildlife that inhabits it.
 Gürá Oga helps rehabilitate many species of birds and other wildlife while also breeding a variety of endangered species.

 The park is only a few miles outside of Puerto Iguazú and is easily reachable by taxi.
-It costs about $10 USD to enter the park, and the guided tour lasts about 1.5 hours.
-You will be able to walk through the jungle learning about the animals and the goals of the park to help them thrive and offer them a better life.
+It costs several USD per adult to enter the park, and the guided tour lasts about 1.5 hours.
+You will be able to walk through the jungle learning about the animals and the goals of the park to rehabilitate them and care for animals that cannot return to their natural habitats.

 4. Experience night life in Puerto Iguazú